-- (a) For the purposes of section 131 of the Act, the future Energy Savings for an Implementation calculated using Equation 7A.1, based on Normal Year Energy Savings calculated using Equation 7A.2, are taken to occur on the last date of the Measurement Period for the Operating Energy Model as defined in clause 7A.4 of this Rule. - (b) For the purposes of section 131 of the Act, the future Energy Savings for an Implementation calculated using Equation 7A.1, based on Normal Year Energy Savings calculated using Equation 7A.5, are taken to occur on the later of: - (i) the last date of the Measurement Period for the Operating Energy Model; and - (ii) the Implementation Date. - (c) A maximum of 50,000 MWh of Energy Savings can be brought forward from each Implementation.
+- (a) For the purposes of section 131 of the Act, the future Energy Savings for an Implementation calculated using Equation 7A.1, based on Normal Year Electricity Savings or Gas Savings calculated using Equation 7A.2, are taken to occur on the last date of the Measurement Period for the Operating Energy Model as defined in clause 7A.4 of this Rule. - (b) For the purposes of section 131 of the Act, the future Energy Savings for an Implementation calculated using Equation 7A.1, based on Normal Year Electricity Savings or Gas Savings calculated using Equation 7A.5, are taken to occur on the later of: - (i) the last date of the Measurement Period for the Operating Energy Model; and - (ii) the Implementation Date. - (c) A maximum of 50,000 Energy Savings Certificates can be brought forward from each Implementation.